claudiuconstantin/forest-time-jekyll/about.md

 ## Why blogging?

 I have started writing when I moved to Denmark in 2014, since then the blog went through several changes regarding content, context and platform.
-Today I the main purpose of the blog for me is to learn how to formulate problems consciously and solutions thoroughly.
+Today the main purpose of the blog for me is to learn how to formulate problems consciously and solutions thoroughly.

 Therefore during composition, simplicity and straight-to-the-point approach may be preferred over elegance.